grml/grml.org/content/files/README-0.9-rc1.md

 <h3>Thanks</h3>

 <p>Many thanks in this release go to Wolfgang Karall, Frank
-Terbeck, Alexander Bernauer, Moritz Augsburger, Arnt Karlsen and Marc Haber for their contributions.
+Terbeck, Alexander Bernauer, Martha Augsburger, Arnt Karlsen and Marc Haber for their contributions.
 Many thanks also to the ones of you who <a href="/donations/">donated something to the grml-team</a> and of course to all those who have sent feedback